-A voltage followed is a device that than be commanded to perform a certain function via an analog control signal.
-In a motor and drive application, a voltage follower would be a drive setup to follow an external voltage as the main speed command signal.
+A voltage follower is a device that can be commanded to perform a certain function via an analog control signal.
+In a motor and drive application, a voltage follower would be a drive that is setup to follow an external voltage as the main speed or torque command signal.

 What is the difference between the armature and the field outputs?

 The armature output of a drive is the main channel for power delivery to a DC motor.
 The armature output is meant to send variable DC voltage to the armature winding of a DC motor to create rotation.
 The field output of a drive is a channel of fixed voltage meant to energize the field winding of a shunt-wound motor.
 Energizing the shunt winding of a motor creates a magnetic field similar to that of magnets in a permanent magnet motor.
 It is extremely important not to wire the armature winding of a motor to the field output of a drive as this will cause catastrophic damage.